• Home

 Left or Lost

 Probably because of the mismatch between the public aspirations and the rule by the left, the latter had been left out through the political process of voting.
-An easy-going, basically unstructured political party has been ruling for more than past one decade, which also included people in a way different from its predecessor.
-The difference lies in culture by language-behaviour in the public domain, understanding honesty-dishonesty, truth-lies, private-public, institutions and non-institutions.
+An easy-going, basically unstructured political party has been ruling for more than a decade, which also included people in a way different from its predecessor.
+The difference lies in cultural language behaviour in the public domain, understanding honesty-dishonesty, truth-lies, private-public, institutions and non-institutions.
 West Bengal probably lost understanding of all these, though not the whole of it at a time, with the left being left out.
 Had society been apolitical in West Bengal, the post-left era would not have been lost.
 The fact is, it is a political society, particularly since the mid-1960s.

-Poverty-miseducation was allowed to play in a refugee-dense West Bengal post-1947 rather than rehabilitating them through housing, education, and protective health care.
+Poverty and miseducation were allowed to play a role in a refugee-dense West Bengal post-1947 rather than being rehabilitated through housing, education, and protective health care.
 Crises of the mid-1960s enhanced the agony of West Bengal that ultimately paved the path for anarchy post-2010.
-In between, it was some pro-people activities that kept people’s expectations alive.
-Party-based blame game does not help the hungry-poor-unemployed-women.
+In between, some pro-people activities kept people’s expectations alive.
+The party-based blame game does not help the hungry, poor, unemployed women.
 If expectations are not lost forever, the society of West Bengal can ponder over what went wrong and what can be done immediately for damage control.
 Development is a long way from going.

 Concluding Comments